navikt/nav-enonicxp/README.md

     mapping.webapp.target = /webapp
     mapping.admin2.idProvider.system = default

-## Usefull Enonic XP tools
+## Useful Enonic XP tools
-Document describing usefull tools to query the database and look for changes in the case of user errors.
+Document describing useful tools to query the database and look for changes in the case of user errors.
 [Enonic XP Tools](tools.md)

 ## Monitoring errors with slack alerts to #xpnavno-alerts